A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 Why does Surplus encourage for-profit corps?

 First, there are many standard reasons to use a for-profit corporation when trying to do good.
 For-profits operate with tight feedback loops.
 They can be more certain that they produce value (see: gains from trade, Paul Graham on wealth, “surplus”).
 They can tap into a much larger pool of available financing.
-They can compensate founders and early employees with financial upside, should the venture work out well.
+They compensate founders and employees with high upside upon a successful exit, and thereby draw in better talent.

 For-profit models are surprisingly flexible: Elicit, Apollo, Goodfire, Wave, Dwarkesh, Lighthaven and Manifest all demonstrate different approaches to making money while also serving the public interest.